Search Library History Today Blog

 The 1953 Toronto conference, which took place at the Royal York Hotel for four days beginning on June 22nd, drew about 1,000 attendees from the United States and Canada.
 It was an opportunity to showcase American and Canadian library progress since the previous SLA meeting in Montreal in 1936.
 The April issue of Special Libraries had profiled libraries in Montreal and Toronto that SLA members could visit.
 A special four-day tour to Montreal and return to Toronto was offered for advance registrants.
 Toronto had a diverse array of library resources to explore, including the Academy of Medicine (the second-largest medical collection in Canada), libraries of the Ontario Legislature, the Osgoode Hall Law Society, the Hydro-Electric Power Commission, and the Royal Ontario Museum.
 Pauline Hutchison worked tirelessly to offer a blend of speakers for an informative (and entertaining) annual meeting.
 Canadian speakers provided a variety of interesting topics at the opening Monday session: Marian Thompson, from the Toronto Star Library, spoke about handling large files of pictures.
 Edna F. Hunt, assistant chief librarian at the National Research Library in Ottawa, explained new developments in inter-library loan activity.
 Two general fora on ‘Canadian Resources’ were held on Tuesday.
 Dr. Robert C. Wallace, the former Principal of Queen’s University, provided a comprehensive survey of Canadian scientific research.
 Resource extraction was the topic J. Gerald Godsoe, vice-president of the British American Oil Co.
 Ltd., summarized.
 Earl S. Neal, an Imperial Oil Co. director, provided a succinct account of oil exploration and the expansion of Canadian oil and gas markets.
 Later, at the SLA banquet on Wednesday evening, A. Davidson Dunton, Chairman of the CBC Board of Governors, entertained delegates about America’s northern neighbour, even venturing to say that Canada would not be assimilated by America simply because it was different.

 The Toronto SLA conference was a successful undertaking that highlighted growing expertise in special library work among Canadians.
 Pauline Hutchison, who garnered accolades for her work in Toronto and the SLA, would eventually be inducted into the SLA Hall of Fame, established in 1960.
 Peter C. Newman, an aspiring journalist with the Financial Post who covered the 1953 convention, wrote on June 27th, “Today, the business library is a common feature of almost every type of enterprise, with insurance companies, banks, public utilities, publishers, and manufacturers leading the parade.
 Trade associations, law firms and advertising adgencies are other important library operators.”
 As careers developed, some special librarians were venturing into the field of Documentation, which explored new principles and techniques for information searching, storage, and retrieval.
+Documentalists emphasized subject knowledge and their expertise in harnessing information sources and the storage and retrieval systems required to access knowledge.
 Two years after the convention, at the 1955 Canadian Library Association conference in Saskatoon, Edna Hunt outlined documentation efforts at the National Research Council, the Defence Research Board, and the Aluminium Laboratories Ltd. in Kingston.
 She would continue to make significant library contributions, both nationally and internationally, and be a founding member of the Canadian Association for Information Science in 1970–71.
 Later, in 1958, at a Documentation Seminar held at McGill University, Rodolphe Lavergne, librarian at Canadair Ltd., delivered a summary on current special library applications of machines and documentation techniques in the Montreal area that indicated conventional library methods still prevailed.
 He would eventually become the head librarian of the École des Hautes Études commerciales de Montréal and teach at the McGill University library school.
+As Documentation evolved into Information Science in the 1960s, most librarians chose to remain in the library field rather than adopting a new profession.

 Growth of Special Libraries and Professionalism

-Throughout the fifties, there was sustained growth in special libraries, particularly company libraries, as well as librarianship.
-Western libraries were being established, especially in Alberta, for example, Imperial Oil (1950) and Shell Oil and British American Oil in 1954.
+Throughout the fifties and sixties, there was sustained growth in the number of scientific, technical, medical, government, and business libraries (particularly company libraries) as well as librarianship.
+This expansion was due to the explosion of research that placed a greater emphasis on the acquisition of current periodicals or reports and the swift delivery of information.
+Western special libraries were being established, especially in Alberta, for example, Imperial Oil (1950) and Shell Oil and British American Oil in 1954.
 Louise Lefebvre, the chief librarian at the Pulp & Paper Institute in Montreal, and one of the founders of the Quebec Library Association in 1932, signalled changing directions in her talk at CLA’s 1957 conference in Victoria.
-What was a special library?
-She said, “The special library is, in short, a particularized information service, which correlates, interprets, and utilizes the material at hand for the constant use and benefit of the organization it serves.”
+To the question, what was a special library? she said, “The special library is, in short, a particularized information service, which correlates, interprets, and utilizes the material at hand for the constant use and benefit of the organization it serves.”
 What about the special librarian?
 She said, “The Special Librarian of the future, the one for whom industry is already clamoring and ready to pay a high salary, is a specialist with a degree in library science and a reading knowledge, if possible, of languages such as French, German and even Russian.
 Such a combination of talents to-day is painfully scarce.”
 In the same year, the Librarians Group of the Professional Institute of the Public Service of Canada issued a statement criticizing the federal government’s so-called ‘improved’ schedule of salaries and benefits for librarians after investigating its unfavourable comparison with those of other professions in the public service.
 Additionally, in 1956, another new section devoted to special interests formed in the CLA: the Canadian Music Library Association was organized as an official section to promote services in its field of librarianship at the annual meeting held in Niagara Falls with a membership of 35.

 By the mid-1950s, there was a growing recognition for the need for professional qualifications, greater clarity of purpose regarding services, and more assertive action regarding working conditions.
 In fact, at the outset of 1959, the SLA revised its membership categories: new members in the active class would now have to hold a degree from a library school of recognized standing and have had three years of professional experience in a special library to qualify.
 The CLA Council followed suit in November 1959 when it adopted its position on a national standard for librarians: